 A range of opportunities at one of the world's foremost festivals of new music, giving composers and music creators the chance to gain experience and expertise, build networks and raise their profile.

-Participants get the chance to develop a chamber work with LPO musicians across the year, leading to a public performance at Southbank Centre.
+Participants have the chance to develop a chamber work with LPO musicians across the year, leading to a public performance at Southbank Centre.

 - London Sinfonietta - Writing the Future